dolph/recipes/asian-ish-ribs.md

 - 1 rack country style pork ribs, separated into 3 sections

-Preheat the oven to 200 F.
+Preheat the oven to 250 F.

 Transfer the ribs to an oven-proof sauté pan with a tight fitting lid.
-Bake for 2 hours at 200 F.
+Cook until the ribs reach 190 F.

 - 2 cups orange juice
 - 1 cup soy sauce